mikedavies-dev/PriceActionUtils/README.md

 6. **Price & Spread Lines** - Current price and bid/ask spread display
 7. **Tick Analytics** - Remaining tick count and previous bar range information
 8. **21 EMA** - Built-in exponential moving average

+## Notes

+Each feature can be enabled or disabled independently through the indicator settings.
+The indicator is designed to minimize performance impact while providing multiple chart analysis tools in a single package.

 ---